KravchenkoKseniia/KravchenkoKseniia/README.md

-# 👋 Hi, I’m Kseniia Kravchenko
+# 🎀 Hi, I’m Kseniia Kravchenko

+I am a second-year student majoring in Software Engineering and Business Analysis at the Kyiv School of Economics.

 <p align="center">